ddusichka/search-for-kits/README.md

 # Frontend

-Navigate to the frontend directory.
+In a new terminal, navigate to the frontend directory.

 ### `cd search-for-kits/frontend`